zeekcollins/SpotifyAPI_app/README.md

 I deployed the app with Heroku.
 If you're interested in taking a look at the live site, [check it out here](https://spotifyapi-app.herokuapp.com/).

-### Important
+### Note

 The development process was only created for and tested on chrome and firefox, so I can't guarantee that things will be smooth on IE, Safari, etc., but feel free to try it out.
+I set up user authorization through Spotify's API, but the mobile version doesn't seem to authorize the user.
+Because of this, it only allows them to play 30 seconds of each song, with the option to download Spotify or head over to Spotify's mobile app.

 ---